 To ensure a rigorous evaluation of the model's ability to interpret TS-images, we design specific scoring metrics for each understanding task.
 All scores are normalized to the range $[0, 1]$.
 The detailed criteria are defined as follows:

 \begin{itemize}[leftmargin=1.5em] \item \textbf{Understanding QA1: Variable Counting.} We utilize exact match (EM).
-The score is $1$ if the predicted integer representing the number of variables exactly matches the groundtruth, and $0$ otherwise.
+The score is $1$ if the predicted integer representing the number of variables exactly matches the ground truth, and $0$ otherwise.

 \item \textbf{Understanding QA2: Variable Y-Range.} We evaluate the model's ability to localize variables vertically using the intersection over union (IoU) metric.
 For each variable, its vertical span is represented as a rectangular region covering the full width of the segment.
-Let $B_{pred}$ and $B_{gt}$ denote the predicted and groundtruth bounding boxes, respectively.
+Let $B_{pred}$ and $B_{gt}$ denote the predicted and ground-truth bounding boxes, respectively.
 The score is calculated as:

 \item \textbf{Understanding QA3: Cycle Bounding Box.} Similarly, we utilize bounding box IoU.
 The model outputs the specific coordinates $[(x_1, y_1), (x_2, y_2)]$ for a cycle.
-The score is the IoU between the predicted bounding box $B_{pred}$ and the groundtruth box $B_{gt}$, calculated using the same formula as QA2.
+The score is the IoU between the predicted bounding box $B_{pred}$ and the ground-truth box $B_{gt}$, calculated using the same formula as QA2.

 \item \textbf{Understanding QA4: Mean Comparison.} We utilize EM.
 The task requires identifying which of two specific cycles has a higher mean value.
-The score is $1$ if the predicted cycle index exactly matches the groundtruth index (e.g., correctly selecting ``Cycle 7" over ``Cycle 9"), and $0$ otherwise.
+The score is $1$ if the predicted cycle index exactly matches the ground-truth index (e.g., correctly selecting ``Cycle 7" over ``Cycle 9"), and $0$ otherwise.

 \item \textbf{Understanding QA5: Anomaly Detection.} We utilize weighted accuracy.
 We parse the output to extract three key count statistics: the total count of anomalous cycles, the count of bright anomalies, and the count of dark anomalies.
 The final score is the average of the match results for these three components (each contributing $1/3$).
-For example, if the groundtruth is ``2 anomalous cycles (1 bright, 1 dark)'' and the model correctly predicts all three counts, the score is $1$; if it correctly predicts the total and bright counts but misses the dark count, the score is $2/3$.
+For example, if the ground truth is ``2 anomalous cycles (1 bright, 1 dark)'' and the model correctly predicts all three counts, the score is $1$; if it correctly predicts the total and bright counts but misses the dark count, the score is $2/3$.